Surraiya/databaseTesting/README.md

 This Project was part of A1QA automation testing internship.

 ## Technologies
-Project is created with:
+The project is created with the following technologies:

--Java 17
+- Java 17
--TestNG 7.6.1
+- TestNG 7.6.1
--Aquality Selenium
+- Aquality Selenium
--MySQL 8.0.31
+- MySQL 8.0.31